robbisg/freesting-recipe/README.md

-# FREESTING RECIPE
+# Ricetta Fristingo

-This is the recipe of my town's typical Christmas dessert, named FRUSTINGO!
+This is the recipe of my town's typical Christmas dessert, named FRISTINGO!
 I will provide also the same recipe in english (maybe!)

 ## Ingredienti

 - Fichi secchi almeno 1.5 Kg
 - Vino cotto
 - Cioccolato fondente